Tufted Titmouse

 tufted titmouse

-The tufted titmouse is a curious bird, often peeking into windows and follow people and other animals around their yards.
+The tufted titmouse is a curious bird that often peeks into windows and follows people and other animals around their yards.

-As very vocal birds, the tufted titmouse also seems to understand the sounds of other birds.
+As a very vocal bird, the tufted titmouse also seems to understand the sounds of other birds.
 They will respond to the calls of other animals and readily form flocks with their kind.
 However, when other tufted titmice aren’t available, they will form flocks with similar birds.

-The tufted titmouse will eat just about any berries, seeds, nuts, or other small plant materials.
+The tufted titmouse will eat almost any berries, seeds, nuts, or other small plant materials.
 Furthermore, bugs and caterpillars also make up a large portion of their diet in the summer.

-This species visits bird feeders regularly, especially in the north.
-In areas outside their usual range, these birds will rely particularly on bird feeders for survival.
+This species regularly visits bird feeders, especially in the north.
+In areas outside their usual range, these birds rely particularly on bird feeders for survival.

-Typically, they gather food from the ground and from branches.
-They typically scout a food source from cover, fly in to grab a piece, and then fly away.
+Typically, they gather food from the ground and branches.
+They tend to scout a food source from cover, fly in to grab a piece, and then fly away.
 They will not stand on a feeder and eat for an extended period like other birds.
+They are also known to hoard food in fall and winter and will carry a seed to a nearby hiding place, shell it, and store it.
+After many trips, the bird will have a stash in case the weather is too cold or a birdfeeder is no longer filled.

-Often, the tufted titmouse is most commonly eaten by cats and birds of prey.
-These predators are usually sharp-shinned and Cooper’s hawks inside the titmouse’s usual range.
-However, just about any bird of prey will hunt the tufted titmouse if given the chance.
+Cats and birds of prey most commonly eat the tufted titmouse.
+These predators are usually hawks, but just about any bird of prey will hunt the tufted titmouse if given a chance.

 Reproduction, Young, and Molting

-Once laid, the tufted titmouse has extremely tiny eggs.
+The eggs of the tufted titmouse are extremely small.
 They measure under one inch and are usually white or off-white with purplish spots.
 A clutch can vary in size from five to seven eggs.
 Eggs must be incubated for 12-14 days.
 Then, the titmice must remain in the nest for another 15-16 days before they become fledglings.

-Unlike most bird species, the titmouse stays with its parts throughout the first winter.
-Often, offspring will stay with their parents even longer, though.
+Unlike most bird species, the titmouse stays with its parents throughout the first winter.
+Often, offspring will stay with their parents even longer.
 Sometimes, a bird will help raise its siblings the following year before mating when it turns two.

-Sometimes, this species will breed with the black-crested titmouse due to the similarities.
-However, this doesn’t often occur because these birds do not have large overlapping areas in their ranges.
+Due to their similarities, this species sometimes breeds with the black-crested titmouse.
+However, this only sometimes occurs because these birds do not have large overlapping areas in their ranges.

 Share on: